pickles27/cpf-checker/README.md

 ```javascript
 var cpfChecker = require("cpf-checker")
 ```
-the function is called with a single parameter, the cpf you would like to validate
+the function is called with a single parameter, the cpf you would like to validate.

 the cpf can be in the form:
 - String with "." and "-": e.g. '123.456.789-12'